zerfesimon-code/booking/docs/socket-events.md

 - `driver:{driverId}`: A driver-specific channel for targeted messages
 - `passenger:{passengerId}`: A passenger-specific channel for targeted messages
 - `drivers`: Broadcast room for all connected drivers

+---

+Logging
+- All socket event handlers now log on receipt, success, warn on unauthorized, and error on failure.
+See `sockets/*.js` for details.